-21 Dec 2018 Doing The Simplest Thing That Can Possibly Work (If You’re Not Sure What To Do Next)
+21 Dec 2018 Doing The Simplest Thing That Can Possibly Work (When You’re Not Sure What To Do Next)

 From time to time, developers will come to my desk seeking advice.
 There’s a problem they’re trying to solve, they’ve got a couple of possible solutions, but they’re not sure which one to choose.
 I have a standard approach for dealing with this.